 On a bluebird day, 50th Mayor's Marathon women's winner 'gets out and has some fun'

 Jun.
-22—Although she's an avid marathon runner, Elizabeth Arnott-Hill enters each race with modest goals.
+23—Although she's an avid marathon runner, Elizabeth Arnott-Hill enters each race with modest goals.

 "I don't really consider myself a competitive runner at all," she said.
 "I'm just a middle-aged mom who just gets out here and has fun."